brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 ![](/Scripts/ArcGIS_Env_Setup/Txt_to_Bat_4.png)

-4. **Test by dragging and dropping the batch file into a command prompt or terminal and enter '-h' to see the help message**
+4. **Test by dragging and dropping the batch file into a command prompt or terminal, type -h, then enter to see the help message**

 ![](/Scripts/ArcGIS_Env_Setup/CMD_Help.png)